cristiand395/cristiand395/README.md

 <h1 align="center">Hi 👋, I'm Cristian Davila</h1>
-<h3 align="center">A passionate software developer working on Web Development and data science projects, interested in Solve problems with tech tools and specific with code</h3>
+<h3 align="center">A passionate software developer working with experience in diversity of technology fields.
+Currently, as a Manager of the ERP Odoo in an Importing Company</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=cristiand395&label=Profile%20views&color=0e75b6&style=flat" alt="cristiand395" /> </p>

-- 🔭 I’m currently working on **Fronted Development and Data Science Projects**

 - 🌱 I’m currently learning **Data Science, Data Analysis and Machine Learning,**

-- 👯 I’m looking to collaborate on **Refreshing Software Projects**

 - 🤝 I can communicate with you in **Spanish and English**